-Part 2 - Aims
+2. Aims

-The overriding aim of this policy is that it should work for the benefit of all children and parents/guardians in our area.
+- 2.1 The overriding aim of this policy is that it should work for the benefit of all children and parents/guardians in our area.
 It should be simple to use and assist parents/guardians to take the best decisions on the preferred school for their children.
-It should contribute to improving standards for all pupils.

-The school aims to provide a place for all children whose address is within the designated school catchment area.
-A map of the designated is available from the school office
+It should contribute to improving standards for all pupils. - 2.2 The school aims to provide a place for all children whose address is within the designated school catchment area.
+A map of the designated area is available from the school office and from the Dorset County Council School Admissions website.

-Part 3 - Starting School in Year 5 in September 2017
+3. Starting School in Year 5 in September 2018

-- 3.2 The application form (referred to as 'the Common Application Form') is available from the home local authority.
-This must be completed and returned to this authority, to arrive no later than 23.59 hours on 15th January 2017. - 3.3 The home Local Authority will forward details of any applications submitted for St Michael's CE Middle schools to Dorset County Council.
-Applications submitted before the 15th January 2016 deadline will be administered and available places provisionally allocated, before the consideration of any later application. - 3.4 Decisions will be notified to applicants by the home local authority.
-A letter and/or email will be sent on behalf of the Governing Body, on 18th April 2017.
+- 3.1 The procedure for applying to start school must be coordinated by the home local authority (the local authority responsible for the area in which the child subject to the application lives).
+Before applying for a school place, applicants should refer to the 2018 Coordinated Admissions Scheme published by the home local authority. - 3.2 The application form (referred to as 'the Common Application Form') is available from the home local authority.
+This must be completed and returned to this authority, to arrive no later than 23.59 hours on 15th January 2018.

+- 3.3 The home local authority will forward details of any applications submitted for St Michael's CE Middle School to Dorset County Council.
+Applications submitted before the 15th January 2018 deadline will be administered and available places provisionally allocated, before the consideration of any later application. - 3.4 Decisions will be notified to applicants by the home local authority on 16th April 2018 (or next working day).

-Part 4 - Waiting Lists
+4. Waiting Lists

-During the normal admissions round it is always necessary to complete a Local Authority Common Application form to apply for a school place.
-Registering interest with the school on a "waiting list" before the admissions round guarantees neither a place nor priority within the oversubscription Criteria.
-Offers of places will be made by the Local Authority on the school's behalf.

-If the school is oversubscribed for children due to start in 2016-2017 a waiting list will be maintained.
-The position on the list will be determined by applying the published over-subscription criteria and not by date of receipt.
+- 4.1 During the normal admissions round it is always necessary to complete a local authority Common Application form to apply for a school place.
+Registering interest with the school on a "waiting list" before the admissions round guarantees neither a place nor priority within the oversubscription criteria.
+Offers of places will be made by the local authority on the school's behalf. - 4.2 If the school is oversubscribed for children due to start in 2018-2019 a waiting list will be maintained.
+The position on the list will be determined by applying the published oversubscription criteria and not by date of receipt.
 This will mean a position will change if a later application is received from someone with higher priority according to the over-subscription criteria.
-The existence of a waiting list does not remove the right of appeal against any refusal of a place from any unsuccessful applicant.

-Names will only be removed from the list if a written request is received, or if the offer of a place that becomes available is declined.
+The existence of a waiting list does not remove the right of appeal against any refusal of a place from any unsuccessful applicant. - 4.3 Names will only be removed from the list if a written request is received, or if the offer of a place that becomes available is declined.
 The waiting list will close at the end of the Autumn term in accordance with statutory requirements.
 At that time parents of pupils on existing lists must confirm in writing their wish to be placed on a newly constructed waiting (or continued interest) list which will remain open until Looked after children and previously looked after children as defined within this policy, children who are the subject of a direction by a local authority or who are allocated to a school in accordance with a Fair Access Protocol will take precedence over any child on the waiting list.

-Part 5 - Applications outside the normal admissions round
+5. Applications outside the normal admissions round